 MISSION & VALUES

-The core purpose of The Dyslexia Initiative is to support families, and their dyslexic children.
+The core purpose of The Dyslexia Initiative is to support families, and their children who have Language Based Learning Disabilities (LBLDs) which are dyslexia, dysgraphia, and dyscalculia.

-Dyslexia is complex, it’s more than a struggle to read, it is a language processing challenge, and that is so poorly understood.
-Our mission is to have dyslexia be understood as a norm, so normal that its recognition is automatic, the provision of accommodations and services is automatic, acknowledging every class will have Dyslexia students, and that these students are automatically given what is needed, what is proven by science and a path without struggle.
+Dyslexia, dysgraphia, and dyscalculia are comple.
+They are more than just a struggle to read, messy handwriting, or mixing up the symbols in math, they are a language processing challenge, and that is so poorly understood.
+Our mission is to have not just dyslexia but dysgraphia and dyscalculia be understood as a norm, so normal that its recognition is automatic, the provision of accommodations and services is automatic, acknowledging every class will have LBLD students, and that these students are automatically given what is needed, what is proven by science and a path without struggle.

 Until we get there, identification is key.
 While numerous efforts are underway for universal screening in grades 1-3, it is critical that we also find and support the lost children, those from grades 4-12 who went undiagnosed, neglected and denied social equality through reading, education and success.
-First, dyslexia is a language processing disorder, it’s not just related to a struggle to read.
-There is so much more to dyslexia, including the co-morbid conditions.
+There is so much more to LBLDs, including the co-morbid conditions.
 There is also no cure and it’s not just our children who need support but our adults in college and beyond.
 They deserve answers and support.

 Our educational system is broken.
-It has strayed away from science based reading methodologies in favor of reading programs that fail, not just our dyslexic children, but all children.
-Our country is in a literacy crisis with more than our dyslexic children suffering under poor reading methodologies.
-The statistics are real and terrifying, and to fix dyslexia, we must fix our nation’s approach to how we teach reading to all children.
+It has strayed away from science based reading and writing methodologies in favor of reading and writing programs that fail, not just our dyslexic children, but all children.
+Our country is in a literacy crisis with more than our LBLD children are suffering under poor instructional methodologies.
+The statistics are real and terrifying, and to fix LBLDs, we must fix our nation’s approach to how we teach reading and writing to all children.

-But, while the fight is an enormous one, our heart is with dyslexia.
-While we work to change the educational landscape for literacy, we will also work to educate and empower as many parents as we can, to celebrate the strengths and creativity of our dyslexic community, and to prove to the world, that our community is filled with highly intelligent, creative thinkers, contributors, and world changers.
+But, while the fight is an enormous one, our heart is with our LBLD children.
+While we work to change the educational landscape for literacy, we will also work to educate and empower as many parents as we can, to celebrate the strengths and creativity of our LBLD community, and to prove to the world, that our community is filled with highly intelligent, creative thinkers, contributors, and world changers.

 So, what does empowerment mean?